koechian/alx-system_engineering-devops/README.md

 # Advanced Tasks

+## Task 100

+    - Create a script that moves all files that start with an uppercase letter to /tmp/u

 ## Task 101

     - Create a script that removes all files in the current working dir that end with character ~